t1m0thyj/omp-zowe-python-sdk-mentorship/Documentation/AbdulSamad/Blog.md

 ### What is Zowe-Python-SDK 🚀:
 Zowe is an integrated and extensible open-source framework for z/OS.
-Similar to popular operating systems like macOS and Windows, Zowe offers a core set of applications combined with APIs and OS capabilities.
+Like popular operating systems like macOS and Windows, Zowe offers a core set of applications combined with APIs and OS capabilities.
 These components pave the way for future applications to be built upon.
 Zowe provides modern interfaces to interact with z/OS, allowing a cloud-platform-like experience.
 The Zowe-Python-SDK specifically enables the creation of client applications and scripts that interface with z/OS REST API interfaces.
 This SDK empowers Python developers to craft powerful applications for interacting with z/OS components.

 ### Initiating Change as a Summer Mentee 🌞:
 As a Linux Foundation Mentee, I undertook the task of enhancing the Zowe project.
 My primary focus was on finalizing team configuration support and implementing various enhancements for the forthcoming v2 release.
 This encompassed adding crucial support for Zowe v2 team configuration.
 In this endeavor, I tackled a diverse range of challenges, including: